 Luckily, stretching doesn’t have to be complicated and it doesn’t have to take a lot of time.
-Just 3-4 minutes of an activity like stretching can ease your muscles and improve blood circulation.
+The benefits of stretching for just 3-4 minutes can help ease your muscles and improve blood circulation.

 Try out these easy and effective stretches to increase your flexibility and ease tension during quarantine:

 If you are sitting and staring at a screen all day, your neck may become tense.

 To stretch out your neck, bend your head slightly forward and slightly to the right.
 Place your right hand on your head, and gently pull your head downward.
 You should feel the left side of your neck stretch.
 Hold for about 30 seconds, then repeat on the other side.

 Sitting in a chair all day can result in tight hamstrings (the muscles that run along the back of your upper leg).[2,7]

 Lie on the floor near the corner of a wall or door frame.
 Lift your right leg as high as you can, so that you come close to making an “L” shape with your legs.
 Rest your right heel against the corner of the wall.
 Try to slowly and gently straighten your right leg until you feel a stretch along the back of the thigh.
 Hold for 30 seconds, then switch legs.